NatalieRMCastro/nataliermcastro.github.io/_posts/2025-03-15-political-stances-arm.md

 There are multiple associtations within natural language.
 Texts we generate are embedded with nuance and word senses and further analysis may provide insight into the nuance of word co-occurance.
 For example, consider the word "climate" and words which may trail after it.
 "Change" may be a suitable word to follow "climate".
 But what are other possibilities of words that may follow, and in a specific text corpus like news and introduced climate bills at the federal level.
 Using Association Rule Mining, a systematic analysis may be conducted about what words are most likely to follow in suite from the next.

+Support, Confidence, and Lift are measures that are used to inform how relevant a rule is across the corpus.

 **Table of Contents**
 - [Data Preparation](#Method)
 - [Association Rules for Climate, Government, Republican, and Democrat](#ARM_Viz)